 The fact you have stayed with us drives us to continue regardless of how profound the topics may or may not be.
 Our lockdown status could conceivably last for a few more months, maybe as far as September when we speculate we’ll be able to fly somewhere in this world.

-Please, dear readers, feel free to email us with any topics you’d like to see regardless of how vulnerable and sensitive they may be.
+Please, dear readers, feel free to email us with any topics you’d like to see, regardless of how vulnerable and sensitive they may be.
 Through all of this, we can only say “thank you” with all of our hearts.
-It’s YOU who have held us steady in our commitment to say “hello” one way or another each and every day.
+It’s YOU who have held us steady in our commitment to say “hello” one way or another every day.

 |That morning, I was cutting vegetables for roasting when a Vervet monkey entered the house.
 There were two apples near this pan.
 He took one of them.
 We had to chase him back outdoors.|

-Please stay strong, stay safe, and healthy.
+Please stay strong, safe, and healthy.
 We will follow your lead.